 The state's role in this process does not end with funding state construction and in providing leadership in securing resources and expertise needed to improve school security.
 It also extends to mobilizing all affected parties in recognizing the importance of this undertaking, in sharing information and technology and in making the goal of improved school safety infrastructure a shared statewide objective.
-In this effort private vendors and a host of professional associations including the American Council of Engineering Companies of Connecticut, the American Institute of Architects, Associated Builders and the Contractors, Associated General Contractors Connecticut of Connecticut School Construction Coalition have cooperated with the School Safety Infrastructure Council (SSIC) in promoting solutions to the challenging issues of improved school security design.
+In this effort private vendors and a host of professional associations including the American Council of Engineering Companies of Connecticut, the American Institute of and Contractors, Architects. the Associated Builders the Associated General Contractors Connecticut of and the Connecticut School Construction Coalition have cooperated with the School Safety Infrastructure Council (SSIC) in promoting solutions to the challenging issues of improved school security design.